-In this article, I would like to talk about meditation definitions, suggest a few tips, and impart some general information about this topic.
+In this article, I would like to offer meditation guidance, meditation tips, and also a few definitions.

 How can we define meditation?
 What does it mean?

-- It is a way to freedom from constantly nagging thoughts and worries.
+- It is a way to free your mind from constantly nagging thoughts and worries.

 - It is a method for relaxing the body and reducing stress and anxiety.

-- It is a way to go within and find out your real I, your real essence.
+- It is a way to go within, and become aware of the real I, one’s real essence.